 - Krylon Dual Black Spray Paint

-I gathered up my wood supplies from Consumer Crafts (complete list above).
 I just played with fitting the pieces together dry until I had the look I wanted.
-You will note that I have two 6 3/4″ candlesticks below but I only used one of them.
+You will note that I have two 6 3/4″ candlesticks but I only used one of them.
 Really it is trial and error that made the final product.

 I just glued the pieces together using E-6000 and allowed them to dry.
 I spray painted mine black using Krylon Dual in black (it is paint and primer in one).
 Both the E-6000 and the Krylon will go a long way and make many candle holders.

 My candle holders have held up over the past year even though you see them all the time in use here around the blog.
 Plus my kids even knocked them over a time or two.
-So grab your supplies and make your own Pottery Barn knock off candle holders and candles today.
+So grab your supplies and make your own DIY candle holders and candles today.